Man says white couple called police on him for stenciling 'Black Lives Matter' on his own property

 "The police came and recognized me immediately as a resident of the house and left without getting out of their patrol car.
 I didn't even show them my ID," Juanillo told Storyful.

-While the woman's identity has not been independently confirmed, makeup subscription service Birchbox responded to Twitter users identifying her as Lisa Alexander, CEO of LAFACE Skincare.
+While the woman's identity has not been independently confirmed, makeup subscription service Birchbox responded to Twitter users who identified her as Lisa Alexander, CEO of LAFACE Skincare.

 "We have not worked with LAFACE for several years and, as a result of the CEO's actions today, have officially cut ties with them," the company said in a statement.